oscar-rt/getm/README.md

-# getm
+# GETM
-Embedded gene and topic modelling for scRNA-seq analysis
+# Embedded gene and topic modelling for scRNA-seq analysis

-# Project Title

 Topic models are gaining attention within the bioinformatics community as a powerful tool that delivers more intuitive data